If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

-- In the Drive SDK section, check the Allow users to access Google Drive with the Drive SDK API box.
+- Click Drive SDKcheck the Allow users to access Google Drive with the Drive SDK API box.

 - Click Save.

-Users who want to sync their data with Outlook must have GSSMO installed on their computer.
-You have 2 options for installation.
+Users in your organization who want to sync their data between G Suite and Outlook must have GSSMO installed on their client machine.
+There are 2 options for installation.

 Option 1: Push an MSI file to your users

-To do this, download the MSI file below.
-Be sure to pick the correct one, which is based on your users' version of Outlook.
+To do this, download the MSI file from the GSSMO download page.
+Be sure to pick the correct edition (32 or 64 bit) for your users' version of Outlook.